 To communicate well with their kids, parents need to learn the skill of reflective listening, education consultant and parenting coach Joseph Driessen says.

-Reflective listening Is reflecting back to the speaker what they are saying to you, he told Nine to Noon.
+Reflective listening is when a person reflects back to the speaker what they are saying, he tells Kathryn Ryan.

-In the case of a child who is upset by something it’s a case of, “Zip up your own mouth and control your own reaction to try an interact and just be a platform where you allow the person to speak.”
+When a child is upset, it should be a case of "zip up your own mouth and control your own reaction to try and interact and just be a platform where you allow the person to speak," he says.

 He gives the example of a 14-year-old girl who is embroiled in a dispute with a friend.